m0lentum/molentum.github.io/content/about/_index.md

 and a particular affinity for functional and data-oriented styles.
-Their PhD research concerns the simulation of various wave and fluid flow phenomena using a formalism known as Discrete Exterior Calculus.
+Their PhD research concerns the simulation of various wave and fluid flow phenomena using a discretization scheme known as Discrete Exterior Calculus.
 During these studies they hope to reach an advanced skill level in differential geometry, numerical methods for differential equations, and general mathematical literacy.